How to Get Your House Appraised in 7 Steps

 You can ask home appraiser candidates about their professional designations, whether they are licensed or certified in their state, and how long they have been in the business.

 You will want to follow up by doing your own check on the appraiser’s license and credentials, which you can do through your state’s licensing agency.
-Most state agencies will provide verification in writing that an appraiser is currently in good standing, which also may disclose any disciplinary actions that have been taken against them.
+Most state agencies will verify in writing that an appraiser is currently in good standing, which also may disclose any disciplinary actions taken against them.

-Never hesitate to question the appraiser about their experience, especially in specialized situations such as an appraisal process during a divorce or to verify assets.
-You should also ask about an appraiser’s level of experience with properties specifically like yours in style, age, and layout, such as split levels, bungalows, historical homes, and so on.
+Never hesitate to ask the appraiser about their experience, especially in specialized situations such as an appraisal process during a divorce or to verify assets.
+You should also ask about an appraiser’s experience with properties precisely like yours in style, age, and layout, such as split levels, bungalows, historical homes, and so on.

 3. Get ready for the appraisers’ visit